 PhD students may also register for any of our Master’s level electives.

 Comprehensive examination as set by the Supervisory Committee, in consultation with the Graduate Program Director/Graduate Program Sub-Committee.

 Note: This course will be evaluated as Credit/No-Credit

 An in-depth research undertaking involving the preparation, public defence, and examination of a dissertation which makes a unique contribution to knowledge and demonstrates capacity for independent research, integration of knowledge, and understanding of sustainability science.

-Applications for the Fall 2022 intake of the SSCI program are due on January 14, 2022.
+Applications for the Fall 2024 intake of the SSCI program are now open!
+The application deadline is January 13, 2024.